Smoking out of a dirty bong, water pipe, or rig is a recipe for a lung infection. Here’s how often you need to change your water and clean your piece.

-At the bare minimum, daily consumers should change their bong water ever two to three days.
+At the bare minimum, daily consumers should change their bong water every two to three days.
 Those that live in hot, dry climates may be able to get away with waiting as long as one week, but this is not recommended.

 Heavy consumers are also recommended to clean their bong with alcohol and salt every seven to 10 days to reduce resin buildup that cannot be melted away with hot water.

 Keep in mind that different climates may encourage mold and mildew growth.
 If you have water in your piece, make sure to store it in a warm, dry, and clean location.

 Cleaning a bong can be a hassle, but it is key not only for the quality of your sessions but also for your health.
 Invest in a good bong cleaner that can make that process a matter of minutes.
 Piece Water Solution or Resölution are two great products out there that can help you keep a nice and clean bong for every sesh.